School-based social work programmes

 Social and youth workers in schools

-There are three school-based community social work services.
+There are 3 school-based community social work services.

 Social workers are employed by NGO social service providers.
-They work in partnership with school staff, as part of the school community.
+They work in partnership with school kaimahi, as part of the school community.

-All three Services in Schools (Te Hunga Tauwhiro i te Kura and Tauwhiro Taiohi) are for children or tamariki and young people or rangatahi:
+All 3 Services in Schools (Te Hunga Tauwhiro i te Kura and Tauwhiro Taiohi) are for tamariki and rangatahi:

 • who have poor engagement in school as a result of social problems